na-na-hi/renget/archive/how2playba.md

 E.g. You're doing 1-4 with Tsubaki, and in 1-4 there are 3 enemies you have to fight.
 For every fight in 1-4 she can proc her heal once for a total of three times.

 >Daily and weekly missions
 Doing stage 1 of commissions for the daily mission is pretty worth.
-20 mastery certificates for the price of 5?
+20 mastery certificates for the price of 5 AP?
 That's a steal.
 Doing the weekly commission is incredibly worth.
 3 orange reports for 75 AP is decent, although I don't do it personally.

 The weekly missions reset on Sunday (the reset from Sunday to Monday).